ActiveState/wiki-test/README.md

     License instead of this License.

-    "CLASSPATH" EXCEPTION TO THE GPL
+    \"CLASSPATH\" EXCEPTION TO THE GPL

-    Certain source files distributed by Oracle America and/or its affiliates are subject to the following clarification and special exception to the GPL, but only where Oracle has expressly included in the particular source file's header the words "Oracle designates this particular file as subject to the "Classpath" exception as provided by Oracle in the LICENSE file that accompanied this code."
+    Certain source files distributed by Oracle America and/or its affiliates are subject to the following clarification and special exception to the GPL, but only where Oracle has expressly included in the particular source file's header the words \"Oracle designates this particular file as subject to the \"Classpath\" exception as provided by Oracle in the LICENSE file that accompanied this code.\"

         Linking this library statically or dynamically with other modules is making a combined work based on this library.
 Thus, the terms and conditions of